Back to blog

 The Penalties for Getting It Wrong

-Under payday super, failure to pay super on time triggers the super guarantee charge - not just the missed super amount, but interest at 10% per annum plus an administration charge.
+Under payday super, contributions not received by the fund within 7 business days of payday trigger a redesigned super guarantee charge: the outstanding super, interest compounded daily, and an administrative uplift that can scale with the employer's compliance history.
 Critically, the SG charge is not tax-deductible, whereas correct super payments are.
 Getting this wrong is more expensive than making the payments correctly.

 The ATO has signalled that it will use Single Touch Payroll data to identify non-compliance in near real-time from July 2026.
 The quarterly "catch-up" window that previously gave some tolerance for late payment will no longer exist.
 Practices with historically inconsistent super payment records should complete a reconciliation now and address any outstanding liability before the new regime starts.